Marielle-ro/bnr-bond-market/README.md

 This project is a robust foundation for a digital bond market platform, designed for extensibility and real-world integration.
 The codebase is modular, well-structured, and ready for production enhancements.
 New contributors should read this document, review the code for specific logic, and follow the contribution guide for smooth onboarding.

----

-If you need this as a markdown file or want more detail on any section (e.g., specific endpoint payloads, database schema, or code walkthroughs), let me know!You've used 76% of your session rate limit.
-Your session rate limit will reset on April 27 at 5:05 PM.
-[Learn More](https://aka.ms/github-copilot-rate-limit-error)